nathanael-fijalkow/TheoretiCS_doc/survival_editors.md

 ### Review invitations

-When issuing a review there are two things to keep in mind:
+When issuing a review there are few things to keep in mind:

 * Check whether the potential review already has an account within TheoretiCS or episciences during the review invitation process.

 * Keep the correct part of the email template relevant to Phase 1 or Phase 2.

-For checking a revision there is no specific template and you will need to write an appropriate message.
+* To invite a review to check a revision in Phase 2 there is no specific template, and you will need to write an appropriate message.

 ### Two editors per paper